Changing the range of a torque wrench.

 measure your torque wrench from the center of the handle to the center of the 3/8" square

-drive & find it to be 13 inches.
-L is then 13".
-You are using an adapter/extension that is
+drive & find it to be 12.75 inches, that is L. You are using an adapter/extension that is

 being used straight out from the torque wrench, just as in the example sketch.
 The